 Our First Project

-The Loos 4 Learners team have partnered with Ejisu Presby Primary, a school located outside of Kumasi in the Ashanti district, which is approximately a hundred miles north of Ghana’s capital Accra.
+The Loos 4 Learners team partnered with Ejisu Presby Primary, a school located outside of Kumasi in the Ashanti district.
 Ejisu Presby Primary is a co-educational school for children aged between four and twelve with a school population of 1,600 children and the headteacher is Madam Dorcas.
-The primary school shares a site with Ejisu Presbyterian Junior High School which has 560 pupils.
-The junior school will share the proposed toilet building with the primary school.

-The school has already started work on plans for their new toilet block and architect drawings have been prepared and costed.
-Parents have also started to support the project as much as they can by fundraising themselves.
+The school started work on plans for their new toilet block, architect drawings were prepared and parents supported the project as much as they could by fundraising themselves.

 The above video shoes the delight the children felt the first time they saw water in the school.